Mortgages for Self Employed

-Self-employed in Mortgage terms can be a broad definition which is used to describe Sole Traders, Partnerships, Limited Company Directors and some Contractors.
+Mortgages for the Self Employed can be a broad definition which is used to describe Sole Traders, Partnerships, Limited Company Directors and some Contractors.

 Common reasons Self Employed struggle to obtain a Mortgage